patrickmaynard/rosters-of-forms/README.md

 If a police department won't give you their roster of forms, or if you are looking for metadata about documents that aren't forms, it may also be worth asking the department for their document retention schedule.
-This covers a broader category of documents.
+This often covers a broader category of documents, though it sometimes omits documents that are mentioned in a roster of forms.

 For fire department form information, see the repository for that category: